-The Boundary Wire of the PetSafe® In-Ground FenceTM can be attached to a chain link fence, split rail fence, or a wooden privacy fence.
+The Boundary Wire of the PetSafe® Deluxe In-Ground Cat FenceTM can be attached to a chain link fence, split rail fence, or a wooden privacy fence.
 The Boundary Wire can be attached as high as needed.
-However, make sure the Boundary Width is set at a high enough range for the pet to receive the signal.
-If using a Double Loop with an existing fence at least three feet tall, run the Boundary Wire on top of the fence and return it on the bottom of the fence to get the three to five foot separation needed.
+However, make sure the Boundary Width is set at a high enough range for your cat to receive the signal.
+If using a Double Loop with an existing fence at least 3 feet tall, run the Boundary Wire on top of the fence and return it on the bottom of the fence to get the

+5 foot separation needed.

 - Chain Link Fence (7A): Weave Boundary Wire through the links or use plastic quick ties. - Wooden Split Rail or Privacy Fence (7A): Use staples to attach Boundary Wire.
-Avoid puncturing the insulation of the Boundary Wire. - Double Loop with an Existing Fence: Run Boundary Wire on top of the fence and return it on the bottom of the fence to get the three to five foot separation needed. - Gate (Single Loop) (7B): Bury the Boundary Wire in the ground across the gate opening.
-Note: The signal is still active across the gate.
-Your pet cannot pass through an open gate. - Gate (Double Loop) (7B): Bury both Boundary Wires across the gate opening while keeping them three to five feet apart.
+Avoid puncturing the insulation of the Boundary Wire. - Double Loop with an Existing Fence: Run the Boundary Wire on top of the fence and return it on the bottom of the fence to get the 3 to 5 foot separation needed. - Gate (Single Loop) (7B): Bury the Boundary Wire in the ground across the gate opening.
+Note: The signal is still active across gate.
+Your cat cannot pass through an open gate. - Gate (Double Loop) (7B): Bury both Boundary Wires across the gate opening while keeping them 3 to 5 feet apart.